Next: T Tauri Stars

 Figure 1.4:

-Pre-protostellar vs protostellar cores (HCO map).
+Pre-protostellar vs protostellar cores (H CO

-Upper panel shows the CO cores without associated IRAS sources.
+Upper panel shows the C O cores without associated IRAS sources.

 Lower panel shows the cores with IRAS sources.